Knot surgery formulae for instanton Floer homology II: applications: Introduction

 \section{Introduction}

 Sutured instanton homology $SHI(M,\ga)$ for a balanced sutured manifold $(M,\ga)$ was introduced by Kronheimer-Mrowka \cite{kronheimer2011knot} and it leads to many important instanton invariants of $3$-manifolds and knots.
-Among them the framed instanton homology $I^{\sharp}(Y)$ for a $3$-manifold $Y$ and the instanton knot invariant $KHI(Y,K)$ for a knot $K\subset Y$ are the two most important ones.
-It has been known that the framed instanton homology is closely related to the $SU(2)$-representations of the fundamental group $\pi_1(Y)$ and hence understanding its structural property and computing its dimension is an essential task in the study of instanton theory.
-However, the fact that instanton Floer homology is constructed based on a set of partial differential equation makes this task very difficult.
+Among them, the framed instanton homology $I^{\sharp}(Y)$ for a $3$-manifold $Y$ and the instanton knot invariant $KHI(Y,K)$ for a knot $K\subset Y$ are the two most important ones.
+It has been known that the framed instanton homology is closely related to the $SU(2)$-representations of the fundamental group $\pi_1(Y)$ and hence understanding its structural properties and computing its dimension are essential tasks in the study of instanton theory.
+However, the fact that instanton Floer homology is constructed based on a set of partial differential equations makes this task very difficult.
 Some previous computational results were obtained in \cite{scaduto2015instanton,lidman2020framed,baldwin2019lspace,baldwin2020concordance}.

-Motivated by the conjecture proposed by Kronheimer-Mrowka \cite{kronheimer2010knots} that framed instanton homology and the hat version of Heegaard Floer homology are isomorphic to each other, and the known structural properties in the Heegaard Floer theory established by Ozsv\'ath-Szab\'o \cite{ozsvath2004holomorphicknot,Ozsvath2008integral,Ozsvath2011rational}, the authors of the current paper have established many structural properties that relates the framed instanton homology to instanton knot homology:
+Motivated by the conjecture proposed by Kronheimer-Mrowka \cite{kronheimer2010knots} that framed instanton homology and the hat version of Heegaard Floer homology are isomorphic to each other, and the known structural properties in the Heegaard Floer theory established by Ozsv\'ath-Szab\'o \cite{ozsvath2004holomorphicknot,Ozsvath2008integral,Ozsvath2011rational}, the authors of the current paper have established many structural properties that relate the framed instanton homology to instanton knot homology: